-Running AutoSD on Raspberry pi 4
+Running AutoSD on Raspberry Pi 4

-Running AutoSD on Raspberry pi 4¶
+Running AutoSD on Raspberry Pi 4¶

 Here is a quick guide on how to get you started with them.

-We recommend you start with the gadget
+We recommend you start with the rpi4 developer image.
+See

-Sample OS images for more information about the
+AutoSD sample images for more information about the

 available prebuilt images.